ph4r05/py-cryptonight/JIT.md

 I.e., LLDB memory view displays correctly `0f af db` bytes, so comparison should match the known instruction and determine the length of the function prefix.
 However, the real execution prints `cc af db` instead (?!).

+Code for detecting the beginning and end of our instruction sequences.

 ```c
 static unsigned inst_lengths[257];